mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 The contents of [mermaid.js.org](https://mermaid.js.org/) are based on the docs from the `master` branch.
 Updates committed to the `master` branch are reflected in the [Mermaid Docs](https://mermaid.js.org/) once published.

-### Documentation organization: Sidebar navigation

-If you want to propose changes to how the documentation is _organized_, such as adding a new section or re-arranging or renaming a section, you must update the **sidebar navigation.**

-The sidebar navigation is defined in [the vitepress configuration file config.ts](../.vitepress/config.ts).

 ### How to Contribute to Documentation

 We are a little less strict here, it is OK to commit directly in the `develop` branch if you are a collaborator.